 When dealing with debt you need to be completely honest with yourself, avoiding the issue will only make things worse in the future.
-The best thing you can do to start by figuring out if you can deal with your debt problem on your own or if you need to ask for help.
+The best thing you can do to start by figuring out if you can deal with your debt problem on your own or if you need to ask for help to get out debt.